openhive-network/haf_block_explorer/README.md

 ## About

-haf block explorer is a web app for viewing information in transactions and operations of accounts and blocks, as well as block witness (creator) information.
+HAF block explorer is an API for querying information about transactions/operations included in Hive blocks, as well as block producer (i.e. witness) information.

-Search can be performed by `_account`, `_block_num`, `_block_hash`, `_trx_hash`.
+Searches can be performed by `_account`, `_block_num`, `_block_hash`, `_trx_hash`.

 ## Setup

-HAF Block Explorer requires an instance of HAF.
+NOTE: haf_block_explorer uses balance_tracker as a sub-app and provides all the functionality of balance_tracker, so there is no need to install balance_tracker as a separate app if you have installed haf_block_explorer.
+In fact, trying to install both will cause a problem because both apps use the same schema name to store balance_tracker data.
+If you are running balance_tracker on your haf server and decide to later upgrade to running haf_block_explorer, be sure you uninstall balance_tracker first.

+Like all HAF apps, HAF Block Explorer must be installed on a HAF server.
+The easiest and recommended way to setup and maintain a HAF server and apps like haf_block_explorer is using the scripts in this repo: https://gitlab.syncad.com/hive/haf_api_node/

+However, for completeness, below are instructions for manually installing haf_block_explorer on a HAF server (again, this is NOT the recommended approach to maintaining a node that runs haf_block_explorer).

-First set up its dependencies:
+First, set up its dependencies:

 ```bash
 ./scripts/setup_dependencies.sh --install-all
 ```

-Next, set up the database:
+Next, install haf_block_explorer on the database:

 ```bash
 ./scripts/install_app.sh